Women in IT: Where We Stand Today

 There has also been little progress made to achieve the work/life balance that many professional women are looking for.
 The long hours and high stress of IT jobs have led some women to dismiss this career path, or to forestall starting a family until their professional lives meet certain benchmarks.
 This systematic roadblock is nothing new, but it is also not changing.

-When interviewed, many professional women in the IT sector echo the same sentiment–“We’ve come a long way, but not nearly far enough.”
-Some predict that the shifting nature of IT will privilege those with dynamic skill sets and open opportunities for more women.
+When interviewed, many female professionals in the IT sector echo the same sentiment–“We’ve come a long way, but not nearly far enough.”
+Some predict that the shifting nature of IT will privilege those with dynamic skill sets and open more opportunities.
 Others believe the opportunities are there already, women just need to be more aggressive about advancing their careers.
 One thing is clear, however.
 Companies are looking for top IT prospects, and the demand is great.
 As gender bias slowly erodes, qualified women with IT backgrounds will get the same opportunities that men have enjoyed for decades.

 Visit our website to learn more about IT careers and finding success in today’s job market.